customink/is-it-up/README.md

 A Ruby gem that adds a simple endpoint to see if your application "is up".
 The endpoint is handled via Rack middleware.
-A Railtie is provided for simple integration with Ruby on Rails apps.
+A Railtie is provided for integration with Ruby on Rails apps.

 ## Installation